Created on

 no_ofld_reason: block-by-ips redir-to-ips

-Above session indicate traffic have been dropped by IPS, refer to last line.
+The above session indicates traffic has been dropped by IPS, as indicated in the last line.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.